paulbricman/paulbricman.github.io/_posts/2025-12-10-the-technical-is-political.md

 But cost-effectiveness depends on how you define cost and who gets to bear it.
 Loss of sovereignty is also costly, for instance.
 Once you factor in such losses, the top-down approach stops screaming efficiency.

 There is this project called [OpenKnit](https://openknit.org/), and its poetic significance is obscured by the myth of apolitical technology.
 It is a knitting machine whose design can be freely accessed and forked into new versions, a machine that can be assembled for cheap from off-the-shelf parts and disassembled back into them, and one that allows users to "print" exactly the clothing they need, locally.
+Move from a proprietary smartwatch to one that you can build yourself, not to an analog one built by a different company.

 <div class="separator compact-separator">
   <img src="/generators/roots/curated/root_system_6.svg" alt="">